njbannister15/RuvonInference/docs/part5-article.md

 *Top-k, top-p, and temperature explained simply: From deterministic to delightfully unpredictable*

-Part 5 marked the transformation of our tiny vLLM from a predictable machine into a creative AI companion.
+Part 5 marked the transformation of our educational inference engine from a predictable machine into a creative AI companion.
 By implementing advanced sampling strategies, we unlocked the model's ability to generate diverse, interesting text while maintaining coherence.
 The difference is striking: where greedy decoding always chose the safest path, our new sampling methods let the model take creative risks.

 ## The Predictability Problem